Azure/azure-rest-api-specs/arm-recoveryservicesbackup/2016-12-01/readme.md

       - $["/Subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.RecoveryServices/vaults/{vaultName}/backupJobs/operationResults/{operationId}"].paths
       - $.paths["/Subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.RecoveryServices/vaults/{vaultName}/backupstorageconfig/vaultstorageconfig"]
     reason: These paths have been validated from ARM team and any change will require changes across services
+  - suppress: XmsExamplesProvidedValidation
+    reason: This is a temporary suppression due to time constraint. x-ms-examples will be added in update
 ```

 ## Code Generation